de-vri-es/node-unix-socketpair/README.md

 # unix-socketpair
-This add-on exposes the real POSIX socketpair() to NodeJS applications.
+This add-on exposes the real POSIX socketpair() to Node.js applications.
 `socketpair()` is unrivaled in simplicity when you want to create connected sockets.
-It allows very easy creation of a bi-directional data channel for a child process implemented in some other language than NodeJS.
+It allows very easy creation of a bi-directional data channel for a child process implemented in some other language than Node.js.

-The sockets are created with the `SOCK_CLOEXEC` and `SOCK_NONBLOCK` flags, so they should work with NodeJS without a problem.
+The sockets are created with the `SOCK_CLOEXEC` and `SOCK_NONBLOCK` flags, so they should work with Node.js without a problem.
 Note that the socket is `dup()'ed` into a child process if you pass it to the `stdio` argument of `require('child_process').spawn` or friends, so `SOCK_CLOEXEC` will not cause problems in that scenario.